Six creative ways to use stickers for your business

 3) Seasonal packaging

 With stickers, you can quickly change your packaging and even make it seasonal.
-This can be as easy as applying pumpkin or snowflake stickers to your shipping labels and boxes.
+This can be as easy as producing and applying custom sticker rolls pumpkin or snowflake stickers to your shipping labels and boxes.
 This will not only make your customers smile, but increase the social shareability of your product, meaning your customers are very likely to share your adorable packaging on social media.

 We recommend using either paper or custom vinyl stickers to achieve this effect.
 They are simple to peel and apply and come in vibrant colours with incredible detail, emphasising the high quality of your products.